Papworth-S/belly-button-challenge/README.md

-This assignment is posted to Git Pages for access.
+This assignment is posted to GitHub Pages for access.

+Your site is live at https://papworth-s.github.io/belly-button-challenge/

 Thank you for taking the time to look at my assignment.